techbelle/the-little-mongodb-book/en/mongodb.markdown

 ## Flexible Schema ##
 An oft-touted benefit of document-oriented database is that they don't enforce a fixed schema.
 This makes them much more flexible than traditional database tables.
 I agree that flexible schema is a nice feature, but not for the main reason most people mention.

-People talk about schema-less as though you'll suddenly start storing a crazy mishmash of data.
+People talk about "schema-less" as though you'll suddenly start storing a crazy mishmash of data.
 There are domains and data sets which can really be a pain to model using relational databases, but I see those as edge cases.
 Schema-less is cool, but most of your data is going to be highly structured.
 It's true that having an occasional mismatch can be handy, especially when you introduce new features, but in reality it's nothing a nullable column probably wouldn't solve just as well.

 For me, the real benefit of dynamic schema is the lack of setup and the reduced friction with OOP.
 This is particularly true when you're working with a static language.
 I've worked with MongoDB in both C# and Ruby, and the difference is striking.
 Ruby's dynamism and its popular ActiveRecord implementations already reduce much of the object-relational impedance mismatch.
 That isn't to say MongoDB isn't a good match for Ruby, it really is.
 Rather, I think most Ruby developers would see MongoDB as an incremental improvement, whereas C# or Java developers would see a fundamental shift in how they interact with their data.

 Think about it from the perspective of a driver developer.
 You want to save an object?
 Serialize it to JSON (technically BSON, but close enough) and send it to MongoDB.
 There is no property mapping or type mapping.
 This straightforwardness definitely flows to you, the end developer.

-AK-TODO should there be a section on schema/document validation?
-If so where?
+AK-TODO should there be a section or just mention of schema/document validation?
+If so where? here?)

 ## Writes ##
-AK-TODO check if true, reframe One area where MongoDB can fit a specialized role is in logging.
-There are two aspects of MongoDB which make writes quite fast.
-First, you have an option to send a write command and have it return immediately without waiting for the write to be acknowledged.
-Secondly, you can control the write behavior with respect to data durability.
-These settings, in addition to specifying how many servers should get your data before being considered successful, are configurable per-write, giving you a great level of control over write performance and data durability.
+(AK-TODO check if true, reframe - maybe repurpose this for all special purpose collections?
+TimeSeries, etc?)
+One area where MongoDB can fit a specialized role is in logging.
+There are two aspects of MongoDB which make writes quite fast. ~~irst, you have an option to send a write command and have it return immediately without waiting for the write to be acknowledged~.
+You can control the write behavior with respect to data durability.
+These settings, in addition to specifying how many servers should get your data before being considered successful, are configurable per-write, giving you a great level of control over write latency and data durability.

-AK-TODO do we want to promote capped collections?
-In addition to these performance factors, log data is one of those data sets which can often take advantage of schema-less collections.
+(AK-TODO do we want to promote capped collections?
+Probably not) In addition to these performance factors, log data is one of those data sets which can often take advantage of schema-less collections.
 Finally, MongoDB has something called a [capped collection](http://docs.mongodb.org/manual/core/capped-collections/).
 So far, all of the implicitly created collections we've created are just normal collections.
 We can create a capped collection by using the `db.createCollection` command and flagging it as capped:

 	//limit our capped collection to 1 megabyte db.createCollection('logs', {capped: true,